Spontaneous decay of a quantum emitter near a plasmonic nanostructure: Plasmon radiative decay in spheroidal particles

 where we restored the dielectric constant of surrounding medium $\varepsilon_{s}$.
-Note that the radiative decay rate for a spheroidal particle scales as $a^{3}$ rather than as particle volume, implying high radiation efficiency for elongated particles.
+Note that the radiative decay rate for a spheroidal particle scales as the particle volume, implying higher radiation efficiency for larger particles.